 Monitoring results indicate that the stormwater controls are highly effective in preventing the release of tritium from the activated soil surrounding the BLIP target vessel.
-Since April 2006, tritium levels have remained below the 20,000 pCi/L DWS.
-During 2015, the maximum tritium concentration was 2,690 pCi/L in the second quarter sampling of well 064-67.
+Since April 2006, tritium levels have remained below the 20,000 pCi/L DWS (Figure 3.9-1).
+During 2016, the maximum tritium concentration was 1,530 pCi/L in the second quarter sampling of well 064-67.

-1 The BNL Accelerator Safety SBMS subject area requires stormwater controls where rainwater infiltration into activated soil shielding could result in leachate concentrations that exceed five percent of the drinking water standard for tritium (i.e., 1,000 pCi/L) or 25 percent of the drinking water standard for sodium-22 (i.e., 100 pCi/L).
+&lt;sup>1 The BNL Accelerator Safety SBMS subject area requires stormwater controls where rainwater infiltration into activated soil shielding could result in leachate concentrations that exceed five percent of the drinking water standard for tritium (i.e., 1,000 pCi/L) or 25 percent of the drinking water standard for sodium-22 (i.e., 100 pCi/L).